-Good garden hygiene at this time is a great idea.
+Good garden hygiene is always a great idea.
 Take care around the base of shrubs and trees to limit the build-up of mulch and other garden matter around the stem or trunk region, particularly in high rainfall areas such as the Adelaide Hills.
 This helps prevent collar rot and other fungal attack.

-Trim hedges before the onset of winter to keep them compact and bushy from ground level.
+You might also like to trim your hedges before the onset of winter to keep them compact and bushy at ground-level.

-This story was originally published on the Botanic Gardens of South Australia blog.
+This story was originally published on the Botanic Gardens of South Australia blog, and was originally published on Good Living in March 2017.
 To have the latest news from the Gardens delivered to your inbox, subscribe to their monthly e-newsletter.